Epping (Vic.) - West

 Residential development activity is lower than average in Epping - West according to AreaSearch's national comparison of local real estate markets

-Epping - West averaged approximately 27 new dwelling approvals per year over the past five financial years from FY-21 to FY-25, totalling 138 homes.
-In FY-26 so far, one dwelling has been approved.
-This averages out to around 2.2 new residents gained for each dwelling built annually during this period, indicating strong demand which may support property values.
+Epping - West averaged approximately 27 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25, totaling 138 homes.
+In FY-26, one dwelling has been approved so far.
+Each year, around 2.2 new residents were gained per dwelling built between FY-21 and FY-25, indicating strong demand that supports property values.

 Frequently Asked Questions - Development